linkmalloc/proudbisayabai.ph/_posts/2026-09-16-bayfront-hotel-cebu-and-bayfront-colive-celebrate.md

 author: Press Release
 author2: ''
 layout: post
 title: Bayfront Hotel Cebu and Bayfront CoLive+ celebrate new milestones with exclusive anniversary offers
 description: For 12 years, Bayfront Hotel Cebu has been part of countless Cebu stories—from family getaways and business trips to celebrations and quiet moments of rest.
 This year, it marks its 12th anniversary alongside the first anniversary of Bayfront CoLive+, its modern co-living concept for travelers, remote workers, students, and long-stay guests.
 categories:
 - brand
 tags:
 - Bayfront
 - Anniversary
 - Exclusive offers
 views: '0'
 img_big_1000x600: ''
 img_big_3000x1144: ''
 img_500x500: ''
-img_500_1: null
+img_500_1:
-img_500_2: null
+img_500_2:
-img_500_3: null
+img_500_3:
-img_500_4: null
+img_500_4:
-img_500_5: null
+img_500_5:
 photo_credit: ''
 photo_credit_link: ''
 editor: PBB Admin
 read_time: 3 minutes
-published: true
+published: false
 published_at: '2026-09-16T03:13:29.653Z'
 ---

 For 12 years, Bayfront Hotel Cebu has been part of countless Cebu stories—from family getaways and business trips to celebrations and quiet moments of rest.
 This year, it marks its 12th anniversary alongside the first anniversary of Bayfront CoLive+, its modern co-living concept for travelers, remote workers, students, and long-stay guests.